UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/Ursa_Major_Research_Workstations.md

 Some amaizing ways Ursa Major Research Workstations are amazing:

-* Customizable Configurations: Ursa Major's VMs offer flexibility in CPU core count, CPU type, and RAM size, enabling researchers to tailor their systems to their unique research requirements.
-Whether running simulations, handling data, or conducting demanding computational workloads, researchers can easily configure their systems to fit their needs.
+* **Customizable Configurations:** Ursa Major's VMs offer flexibility in CPU core count, CPU type, and RAM size, enabling researchers to tailor their systems to their unique research requirements.
-* High-Performance Computing: Ursa Major's VMs offer a large memory allocation and GPU options, allowing researchers to complete their work more efficiently and quickly.
-Multiple experiments and simulations can also be run simultaneously, boosting productivity.
-* Free to Researchers: Ursa Major's VMs act as advanced research workstations, and researchers can save on the cost of buying and maintaining high-end hardware.
-T
+* **Cost-Effective Baseline:** Basic Ursa Major VMs (`e2-standard-2`) are provided at no cost under the Tier 1 subsidy, allowing researchers to save on the cost of buying and maintaining low-end hardware.
-* OS Flexibility: Researchers have a range of operating system options available on Ursa Major's VMs, allowing them to choose the one that best fits their needs.
-They can continue using familiar tools and software without having to learn new systems or workflows.
+* **OS Flexibility:** Researchers have a range of operating system options available on Ursa Major's VMs, allowing them to choose the one that best fits their needs.
-* Persistence for Containers: Ursa Major's VMs offer container persistence, allowing researchers to store data, results, and configurations even if the VM is shut down.
-This is especially useful for long-term projects and accessing data from anywhere, anytime.
+* **Persistence for Containers:** Ursa Major's VMs offer container persistence, allowing researchers to store data, results, and configurations even if the VM is shut down.
-* GPU Options: Ursa Major offers various GPU options, including top-performing ones, giving researchers the ability to choose the GPU that best fits their needs.
-This allows for demanding graphical or computational workloads to be run with ease and speed.
+* **GPU Options (Tier 2 Recharge):** Ursa Major offers various GPU options (A100, L4, T4) for demanding graphical or computational workloads. **Note:** Cloud GPUs are not covered by the university subsidy and require a Tier 2 Direct Recharge agreement.
+For no-cost GPU access, please utilize the [UCR HPCC](../pages/HPCC.md).
-* Scalability: Ursa Major's VMs offer easy scalability, so researchers can add more CPU power, memory, or GPUs as their needs change.
-Their systems will keep up with the demands of their research with ease.
+* **Scalability:** Ursa Major's VMs offer easy scalability, so researchers can add more CPU power, memory, or GPUs (via Tier 2) as their needs change.
-* Reliability: Ursa Major's VMs are dependable and backed by strong support, giving researchers the peace of mind that their systems will be operational when needed.
-With 24/7 support and a global network of data centers, researchers can be confident in their systems' performance.
+* **Reliability:** Ursa Major's VMs are dependable and backed by strong support, giving researchers the peace of mind that their systems will be operational when needed.